pypeit/PypeIt/doc/calibrations/wave_calib.rst

 summarizes the existing ones (all of which are in the ``data/arc_lines/reid_arxiv`` folder):

 ..
-THIS IS WAY OUT OF DATE.
+TODO: THIS IS WAY OUT OF DATE.
 WE NEED AN AUTOMATED WAY OF GENERATING THIS TABLE

 ===============  =========================  =============================
 Instrument       Setup                      Name